Discours/discoursio-webapp/README.md

 - `npx playwright test --project=webkit --workers 4`

 For more information on how to write tests using Playwright - [Playwright documentation](https://playwright.dev/docs/intro).

+## 🚀 Tests in CI Mode

+Tests are executed within a GitHub workflow.
+We organize our tests into two main directories:

+- `tests`: Contains tests that do not require authentication.
+- `tests-with-auth`: Houses tests that interact with authenticated parts of the application.

+🔧 **Configuration:**

+Playwright is configured to utilize the `BASE_URL` environment variable.
+Ensure this is properly set in your CI configuration to point to the correct environment.

+📝 **Note:**

+After pages have been adjusted to work with authentication, all tests should be moved to the `tests` directory to streamline the testing process.